Menu

 • British Sign Language Work across school

-• Bastille day - Understanding the importance in French history and celebrating this as a school with our partner school
+• Bastille Day celebrations - Understanding the importance in French history and celebrating this as a school with our partner school

 • Holi Festival - understanding the importance of this festival and celebrating this as a whole school with our partner school

-• Yoga and wellbeing - recognising the wellbeing benefits of Ypga in school and celebrating this with our partner school
+• Yoga and wellbeing - recognising the wellbeing benefits of Yoga in school and celebrating this with our partner school

 • International Art and Culture work - clubs, and events and visitors into school